-The School of Mathematics and Statistics at UNSW is pleased to offer a professional development day on Thursday 10th November for high school mathematics teachers covering a selection of new topics in the current draft of the proposed HSC syllabi for HSC Mathematics and HSC Mathematics Extensions 1 and 2.
+The School of Mathematics and Statistics at UNSW is pleased to offer a professional development day on Thursday 8th June 2017 for high school mathematics teachers covering a selection of new topics in the current draft of the proposed HSC syllabuses for HSC Standard Mathematics, HSC Mathematics and HSC Mathematics Extensions 1 and 2.

 For further information, contact Dr Jonathan Kress (email@example.com).